Onion3/Zero_Neopixel/README.md

 ## HSL color format

-Use `neopixel.hslToRgb()` to create colors using hue, saturation, and lightness.
+Use `Neopixel.hslToRgb()` to create colors using hue, saturation, and lightness.

 ## Example: Using accelerometer to control colors